What is DBA Insurance?

 How is DBA Insurance similar to my worker’s compensation insurance policy?

 The coverage is very similar to domestic workers compensation in the way that it is written and responds to injuries sustained by an employee.
+If you need the basics of workers compensation check out this article.

 Standard workers compensation will protect employees while performing duties on US soil.
 DBA insurance will protect your employees performing assigned duties overseas.